SkillsFundingAgency/das-technical-guidance/principles/security-principles.md

 Once the scoping forms have been returned the security team may arrange for a walkthrough of the product to clarify scope.

 When testing is complete the the delivery manager will receive an encrypted penetration testing report, which can then be distributed to their team as they see fit.

+# Types of Penetration Testing
+- Web Application
+- API
+- Network

+# Tools Used For Penetration Testing
+Typical tools used when conducting a penetration test are:
+- BurpSuite (Web application)
+- Nikto (Web Server)
+- GoBuster, Dirbuster, Dirb (Web application directory brute forcing)
+- Nessus (Network with some web app scannning functionality)

 # OWASP Top Ten Web Application Security Risks
 1.  [**Injection**](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection).
 Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker's hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.